Quality Standards

 Research References

-2. [2] FDA Clinical Pharmacology Review for Egrifta (tesamorelin) NDA 022505.
+- [2] FDA Clinical Pharmacology Review for tesamorelin, NDA 022505.
 United States Food and Drug Administration; original approval November 10, 2010.

-12. [12] Theratechnologies Inc. FDA approves Egrifta WR (tesamorelin F8), a weekly-reconstituted formulation for the treatment of excess abdominal fat in adults with HIV-associated lipodystrophy.
+- [12] Theratechnologies Inc. FDA approval of the weekly-reconstituted tesamorelin formulation (F8) under NDA 022505 for the existing HIV-associated lipodystrophy indication.
 Corporate news release; approval date March 25, 2025.

 Scientific Journal Author